AndreaPallotta/Templates/express/README.md

     ./setup/env-gen.bat # WINDOWS
     ```

-4. Modify the .env file with your information
+4. Modify the .env file with your preferences

 5. Install NPM packages